-- Women and men have different family constraints in participating on the labour market.
-Women tend to withdraw temporary from the labour force and to seek short hours or other flexible working arrangements during childbearing and first years of life of their children.
-In some countries, women’s participation in the labour market is subject to approval from male members of their family.
-In addition, women’s hiring in certain jobs is sometimes denied on the basis of their pregnancy or maternity role (ILO, 2011).
-Furthermore, although many countries have policies on employment protection during pregnancy, childbirth and maternity, women working in atypical forms of work are usually not covered.
-Maternity leave is widely granted across countries but often inadequate in terms of length and pay.
-The proportion of countries meeting ILO standards related to maternity benefits is much lower in less developed regions compared to developed regions.
-Paternity leave has become more common only recently and only in some countries from more developed regions.
+- Women and men have different family constraints when it comes to participating in the labour market.
+Women tend to temporarily withdraw from the labour force and to seek shorter hours or other flexible working arrangements during childbearing and the first years of life of their children.
+In some countries, women’s participation in the labour market is subject to approval from male family members.
+In addition, the hiring of women in certain jobs is sometimes denied on the basis of their pregnancy or maternity leave (ILO, 2011).
+Furthermore, although many countries have policies on employment protection during pregnancy, childbirth and maternity leave, women working in atypical forms of work are not usually covered.
+Maternity leave, while widely granted across countries, is often inadequate in terms of length and pay.
+The proportion of countries meeting ILO standards related to maternity benefits is much lower in the less developed regions than in the more developed regions.
+Paternity leave has become more common only recently and only in some countries in the more developed regions.

 Balancing work and family is particularly challenging for employed parents with young children.
-Child care services may not be available or may be expensive.
-When family-friendly working arrangements such as flexible hours, part-time work, job-sharing and work from home are not available, one member of the couple, usually the woman, may be forced to stay out of employment.
+Childcare services may be unavailable or expensive.
+When family-friendly working arrangements such as flexible hours, part-time work, job-sharing and working from home are not available, one member of the couple, usually the woman, may be forced to stay out of employment.

 Women are the primary caretakers of the family (United Nations, 2010).
-Caring for children and other dependent household members, preparing meals, cleaning or repairing are disproportionately beared by women.
+Caring for children and other dependent household members, preparing meals, cleaning and repairing are tasks disproportionately carried out by women.
 In many countries, more than half of women’s total work time is spent on unpaid domestic work.
-When time used for paid employment and unpaid domestic work is summed up, women work longer hours than men.
+When time used for paid employment and unpaid domestic work is added up, women work longer hours than men.
 Women’s increased participation in paid employment has not been accompanied by an increase in men’s participation in unpaid domestic work.
 However, the sharing of domestic tasks between the sexes is becoming more equitable in some countries in the most developed regions (United Nations, 2010).

 - + Data needed

-Time use by type of activity within and outside the SNA production boundary, by detailed activity, sex, age and employment status.
+(a) Time use by type of activity within and outside the SNA production boundary by detailed activity, sex, age and employment status;

-Total employment and employment in flexible working arrangements such as flexible hours, part-time work, job-sharing and work from home by sex and age, further disaggregated by individual and household characteristics
+(b) Total employment and employment in flexible working arrangements, such as flexible hours, part-time work, job-sharing and working from home, by sex and age, further disaggregated by individual and household characteristics;

-Qualitative information on length and related benefits of maternity and paternity leave.
+(e) Qualitative information on the length and related benefits of maternity and paternity leave.

-- + Examples of indicators derived from gender statistics on work-family balance:
+Examples of indicators derived from gender statistics on reconciliation of work and family life

 Average number of hours spent on unpaid domestic work by sex